tema-skakun/business-solutions/README.md

 - **Language Selector**: Switch between Russian and English languages.
 - **Review Formatting**: Displays names in a formatted style (last name with first name initial).
 - **Dynamic Styling**: Responsive design and interactive elements.
+- **Custom Hook**: Uses a custom hook for managing localStorage with enhanced error handling and validation.
+- **Testing**: Comprehensive tests for components using `@testing-library/react` to ensure proper rendering and functionality.

 ## Live Demo